 Representing the Upstate of South Carolina, the Greenville Derby Dames is a member of an all-women's flat track roller derby league, established in November 2008.
 The Dames are a group of dedicated, strong, hard-working, independent women who provide live, athletic entertainment that features smart and sassy women of the Upstate.
 The Dames range in age from fresh, young 18 year-olds to even more fresh 40 something's ... and every age in between.
 Some are lifelong athletes and some are women who have never touched a sport in their lives.
 There are short girls, tall girls, big girls, and small girls including moms, girlfriends and wives.

-The Dames Bout Schedule runs from early February to late November and they play in Taylors SC, approximately 40 minutes from the campground.
+The Dames Bout Schedule runs from March to October and they play in Taylors SC, approximately 40 minutes from the campground.
 To see their schedule visit

 Indian fighter, pioneer, trapper and trader, Gresham Callahan, came to the mountains of the Dark Corner in the very early years of the nineteenth century.
 He first appeared in the census of 1810.